spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/README.md

 - [Install Controller with Terraform](ocean/tutorials/spot-kubernetes-controller/install-with-terraform)
 - [Install Controller with Helm](ocean/tutorials/spot-kubernetes-controller/install-with-helm)

+>**Important**: When installing, the recommendation is to generate a programmatic (API) token not associated with a user account.
+This ensures that the token will not be deleted when the user account is deleted, in which case the Ocean Controller would not function.

 Installation of the Ocean Controller is governed by NetApp’s end user license agreement (“EULA”), which can be found at: [Sales Terms and Conditions | NetApp](https://www.netapp.com/how-to-buy/sales-terms-and-conditions/).

 By installing the Ocean Controller, you accept and approve the EULA.